 Can I defer payment?

-Australian citizens or permanent residents (Humanitarian Visa Holders only) who do not wish to pay the fee upfront to the University can defer the fee through SA-HELP assistance to the Australian Taxation Office (ATO).
+Australian citizens, eligible New Zealand Special category Visa holders or Permanent Residents (Humanitarian Visa Holders only) who do not wish to pay the fee upfront to the University can defer the fee through SA-HELP assistance to the Australian Taxation Office (ATO).

 To defer the SSAF, eligible students must complete a separate 'Request for SA-HELP Assistance' form by the relevant census date.